nfdiop/ndeyefatoudiop.com/clzkwi177001w0al642bybfot.md

 ---

-### 15. Leverage the `children` props for cleaner code (and performance benefits)
+### 15\.
+Leverage the `children` props for cleaner code (and performance benefits)

 Using the `children` props has several benefits:

-- **Benefit #1:** You can avoid prop drilling by passing props directly to children components instead of routing them through the parent.
+* **Benefit #1:** You can avoid prop drilling by passing props directly to children components instead of routing them through the parent.

-- **Benefit #2:** Your code is more extensible since you can easily modify children without changing the parent component.
+* **Benefit #2:** Your code is more extensible since you can easily modify children without changing the parent component.

-- **Benefit #3:** You can use this trick to avoid re-rendering "slow" components (see in the example below 👇).
+* **Benefit #3:** You can use this trick to avoid re-rendering "slow" components (see in the example below 👇).

-**❌ Bad:** `MyVerySlowComponent` renders whenever `Dashboard` renders, which happens every time the current time updates.
+**❌ Bad:**`MyVerySlowComponent` renders whenever `Dashboard` renders, which happens every time the current time updates.
 You can see it in the next image, where I use [React Developer Tool's profiler](https://chromewebstore.google.com/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi).

 ```jsx
 function App() {
   // Some other logic…